FOSSEE/st-scripts/input_output/script.rst

     a
     print a

-print a prints the value of a which is obvious.
+print a, prints the value of a.
 As you can see, even when you type just a, the value of a is shown.
 But there is a difference.

+.. #[Amit: The next sentence does seem to be clear enough]

 Typing a shows the value of a while print a prints the string.
 This difference becomes more evident when we use strings with newlines in them.